 We have supply agreements in place with our third-party manufacturing partners.
-We hold safety stocks of single source components in quantities we believe are sufficient to protect against possible supply chain disruptions.
+While we currently obtain some critical materials for use in certain jurisdictions from single source suppliers, we have developed or are in the process of developing and obtaining regulatory approval for second sources for critical materials in all jurisdictions.
+We hold safety stocks of single source components in quantities that we believe are sufficient to protect against possible supply chain disruptions.
+We anticipate that the diversification of our supply chain will both ensure a continuity of supply and reduce costs.